Meet the Stamps Leadership Scholars

 Brian Stottler, '18, Computer Science

 At Elizabethtown, I am a Biology major on the Pre-Medicine track, and I am also minoring in Business Administration.
-I am a member of the Elizabethtown College Student Senate, and I serve as the Treasurer of the Class of 2018.
-I am awed at the opportunities that have been presented to me thus far after only one semester here at Elizabethtown.
-The generosity of the Stamps Family Charitable Foundation significantly contributed to my decision to spend the next four years of my life at Elizabethtown.
-The Foundation's generosity will allow me to maximize the education I receive, and I am excited at the thought of what the next four years will bring.
+I am a member of the Elizabethtown College Student Senate, and I serve as the Chair of the Elections Committee.
+I am awed at the opportunities that have been presented to me thus far after only one full year here at Elizabethtown.
+The generosity of the Stamps Foundation significantly contributed to my decision to spend the remainder of my time at Elizabethtown finding ways to make an impact.
+The Stamps Foundation's generosity will allow me to maximize the education I reeive, and I am excited at the thought of what the next three years will bring.

 Eric Zimmerman '18, Biology

 Shaye Lynn DiPasquale '19, CommunicationsHere at Elizabethtown College, I am majoring in Communications and I intend to minor in Women